IQ for IDEA

 User Authentication: Enter the username and password your IQ Server Administrator has assigned you.

 You will be prompted for your Master Password (or to set up a Master Password) when saving the Preferences/Settings.
 This allows IDEA to store your IQ Server password securely.

 Once the IQ Server information is provided, click Connect to verify the connection to IQ Server.
-Next, select an Application from the dropdown.
+If it works, select an Application from the dropdown.
 The policies for the application will be used when evaluating your IDE project.